Official document describes scale of abuses in Ethiopia war - NewsBreak

 Ethiopia says its soldiers have seized three towns in the northern Tigray region from forces it has been fighting in the 23-month civil war.
 It has promised to take "maximum care" to protect civilians from harm.
 The news comes as diplomats grow increasingly worried about the impact of the war...

-Ethiopia Government, Tigray Forces to Meet for First Peace Talks Since Conflict Began
+First peace talks on Ethiopia's Tigray conflict to start in South Africa

-NAIROBI (Reuters) -An Ethiopian government delegation and rival Tigray forces were due to meet in South Africa for the first formal peace talks since war broke out two years ago.
-The talks will take place as Ethiopian forces and their allies make significant battlefield gains in the northern Tigray region,...
+PRETORIA, Oct 24 (Reuters) - Negotiators for the Ethiopian government and regional forces from Tigray were due to meet in the South African capital Pretoria for the first formal peace talks since war broke out two years ago.

-Ukraine news - live: Russia spy chief blames West for nuclear tension amid dirty bomb row

-A Russian spy chief has accused the West of inciting nuclear tensions with Moscow, but refused to say if Vladimir Putin would use weapons of mass destruction in Ukraine.Sergei Naryshkin, head of the SVR Foreign Intelligence Service, denied there had been any nuclear sabre-rattling on Russia’s side.Asked by the BBC if he could confirm that Russia would not use nuclear weapons in Ukraine or engage in other provocative actions, such as exploding a dirty bomb, or blowing up a dam, Mr Naryshkin said:“We are, of course, very concerned about Western rhetoric about the possibility of using nuclear weapons.”It comes...

 Ethiopia takes Tigray town ahead of anticipated peace talks